dennislapchenko/wg-socks-proxy/README.md

 # Wireguard socks proxy

+Spins up wireguard clients and exposes them as local socks5 proxies

-- Pass it a wireguard config, set the desired localhost port, run and enjoy a socks5 proxy through wireguard tunnel
+- Pass it a wireguard config, set the desired socks localhost port, run and enjoy a socks5 proxy through wireguard tunnel
 - Can run multiple instances on multiple ports through multiple wireguard tunnels.
 Check [example](example/)

 - Note that wireguard configs MUST have `DNS` field.
 Otherwise this did not work and I am yet to spend more time investigating